 It’s important to dress for the weather, meaning snow pants, boots, gloves and hat.
 Snowshoeing is a workout and you will get sweaty!
 Be sure to be wear a layer of clothing that wicks the sweat away from your body instead of trapping the moisture against your skin.
 For a complete guide on what to wear, check out my guide on Dress for Winter Weather.

 This is another safety precaution.
-Before heading out to whatever trail, please call your mom, your spouse, another friend, your sister etc…someone that will know if you aren’t home by a certain time; they will know where to look for you.
+Before heading out to whatever trail, please call your mom, your spouse, another friend, your sister etc… Someone that will know if you aren’t home by a certain time; they will know where to look for you.
 This isn’t to sound scary, this is the same as anyone should do if they were hiking.

 Wear bright colors if its hunting season!
 Areas that are protected such as the Audubon wouldn’t have hunters but if you’re not sure, wear bright colors.

 Stay on the paths.
-If you come across what looks like a field (area with no trees), be wary that it may actually be a pond or another body of water.
+If you come across what looks like a field (area with no trees), be wary that it may actually be a pond or body of water.
 Check that map you brought with you before venturing out!

-Dont walk to close on single file trails – I learned this quite quickly after getting hit with low-lying tree branches and brushes a couple of times from the person in front of me.
+Don’t walk too close on single file trails – I learned this quite quickly after getting hit with low-lying tree branches and brushes a couple of times from the person in front of me.